Vik-Maharaj/book-search-engine/README.md

 ## Description

-Keeping track of personal finances is important - it is extra important for a person who travels often.
-Their need to track withdrawals and deposits while on the go is essential, hence the reason for the creation of this full-stack web application.

-AS AN avid reader
-I WANT to search for new books to read
-SO THAT I can keep a list of books to purchase

-Using starter code with a fully functioning Google Books API search engine built with a RESTful API, refactor it to be a GraphQL API built with Apollo Server.

-To better understand the advantages/disadvantages of a GraphQL API service vs a RESTful API.
-Also to practice fully integrating an express server with a react frontend.

-GraphQL, ApolloServer, Express, React, Mongoose, JWT, React Hooks, UseState, UseEffect

-git s
+Avid readers need a way to find new books to add to their repirotire, so to make the process of finding new books, and adding them to a list for future use, this full stack app was concieved and created.

-The app runs entirely in the browser, can be accessed from anywhere, and was created utilizing JavaScript, Node.js, Express.js, and MongoDB.
-It includes the following features:
+This simple to use app runs entirely in the browser, can be accessed from anywhere, and was created utilizing JavaScript, Node.js, Express.js, and MongoDB.
+Google Books API search engine built with a RESTful API, refactor it to be a GraphQL API built with Apollo Server, and also featuters the following features JWT, React Hooks, UseState, UseEffect, as well as the following functionality:

-- GIVEN a book search engine
-WHEN I load the search engine
-THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
+- When the user loads the page they are presented with the search engine with a menu of options Search for Books and Login/Signup and an input field to search for books and a submit button
-WHEN I click on the Search for Books menu option
-THEN I am presented with an input field to search for books and a submit button WHEN I am not logged in and enter a search term in the input field and click the submit button THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site
+- If a user enter a search term in the input field and click the submit button they are presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site
-WHEN I click on the Login/Signup menu option
-THEN a modal appears on the screen with a toggle between the option to log in or sign up WHEN the toggle is set to Signup
+- If the user decides to click the Login/Signup menu option then modal appears on the screen with a toggle between the option to log in or sign up
-THEN I am presented with three inputs for a username, an email address, and a password, and a signup button WHEN the toggle is set to Login
+- Once a user signs up Signup, they can enter username, an email address, and a password, and a signup button and they are signed in
-THEN I am presented with two inputs for an email address and a password and login button WHEN I enter a valid email address and create a password and click on the signup button THEN my user account is created and I am logged in to the site WHEN I enter my account’s email address and password and click on the login button THEN I the modal closes and I am logged in to the site WHEN I am logged in to the site
+- If the user has previously signed in, they are able to log in and presented with two inputs for an email address and a password and login button
-THEN the menu options change to Search for Books, an option to see my saved books, and Logout WHEN I am logged in and enter a search term in the input field and click the submit button THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site and a button to save a book to my account
+- Once the user is logged in, they have options change to Search for Books, an option to see my saved books, and Logout
-WHEN I click on the Save button on a book
-THEN that book’s information is saved to my account WHEN I click on the option to see my saved books
+- If the user searches for and finds a book they are intetrested in, they can click on the Save button on a book and that book’s information is saved to their account
-THEN I am presented with all of the books I have saved to my account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account
+- When the user clicks on the option to view their saved books, they are presented with all of the books I have saved to my account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account
-WHEN I click on the Remove button on a book
-THEN that book is deleted from my saved books list WHEN I click on the Logout button
+- At that point the user can click on the Remove button on a book and that book is deleted from my saved books list
-THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

 Here are a couple of screenshot examples of the app in use: